Anniepoo/node-red-pengines/README.md

 SWI-prolog has a facility, **pengines**, that allows one to submit a prolog query to a running instance of SWI-Prolog and obtain a sequence of answers.

-## What do you need to know to use _node-red-pengines_ ?d
+## What do I need to know?

-You do *not* need to be an expert in Prolog.
+To use _node-red-pengines_ you do *not* need to be an expert in Prolog.

+Most pengines calls are a single line of Prolog.
 The section below should teach you enough to make basic Pengines queries.

-You do need to know node-red, obviously.
+You do need to know node-red.

-##Installation
+## Installation

 You will need a working install of node-red, obviously.